Karen Neuman (recipient) & Eileen Palecek

 Struggling to blink without pain, and after trying a variety of treatments, Steve’s physician recommended a full corneal tissue transplant in his right eye in 2005.
-Eleven months later, he received a partial transplant in his left eye, followed by a partial corneal transplant in his left eye a year later.
+Eleven months later, he received a partial transplant in his right eye, followed by a partial corneal transplant in his left eye a year later.
 Once Steve was fully recovered, his vision was 20-20 in both eyes.
 “Recovery was intense, my vision would change monthly, and I even got new glasses four times in a year,” says Huth.

 Steve’s story with the Lions Eye Bank of Wisconsin didn’t start with his corneal transplants.
-A Janesville Lions club member for over 30 years, Steve, an LEBW Transporter, had been transporting corneal tissue for for years.
+A Janesville Lions club member for over 30 years, Steve, an LEBW Transporter, had been transporting corneal tissue for years.
 Brought in by the ability to serve his community and make a difference in the lives of others, Steve has always found comfort in helping others as a Lion.
 “Many of our service projects revolve around making other people’s lives just a little more beautiful.”

 Still a Transporter, and now a double-corneal transplant recipient, Steve has a deep appreciation for those who chose to give the gift of sight.
 “It can be the light of the moon or the brightness of the sunshine that guides our way; I am always thankful for the people who took the time to share their wishes with their families to donate eye tissue,” says Huth.